risk-first/website/menagerie/Boundary-Risk.md

 > tbd.

 The next question, is why did Microsoft _stop_ pursuing this strategy?
-This is more difficult to answer, but let's try:
- - To gain market share, Internet Explorer was given away free, and other browsers had to follow suit.
-This meant that owning the browser didn't turn out to be a huge strategic advantage for Microsoft in the way that owning Windows was, because they couldn't easily monetize this advantage.
-Perhaps this was why Microsoft under-invested in IE from tbd.
- - Companies like Google demonstrated that the value on the Web was via _advertising_.
-This meant driving customers through things like _search_.
-Microsoft tried then to compete on search, and double-down on their Windows and Office cash-cows.   tbd.
- - Microsoft faced _considerable_ push-back from the
+It seems that the answer is because they were made to.   tbd.

 ## Everyday Boundary Risks